tldr-pages/tldr/pages/linux/fatrace.md

 `sudo fatrace`

-- Print file access events in the current directory, with timestamps, to `stdout`:
+- Print file access events on the mount of the current directory, with timestamps, to `stdout`:

 `sudo fatrace {{-c|--current-mount}} {{-t|--timestamp}}`